chumback/cmdline_dictionary/README.md

 ## FORMAT FOR CMDLINE_DICTIONARY DATASET
 Write a parser that creates two files.
 1. The first with all the words and a corresponding offset
-2. Second file containing the matching offset with the word defintion.
+2. Second file containing the matching offset with the word defention.

 #Steps
-1. Write a function that can be called from the command line.s
+1. Write a function that can be called from the command line.